What is Ultrasound In Radiology Imaging?

 Ultrasound technology has evolved over the years, and several types of ultrasound imaging are now available, each with specific applications.
 These include:

-2.)
-3D Ultrasound: In 3D ultrasound, multiple 2D images are taken from different angles and reconstructed to create a three-dimensional image.
-This technique provides more detailed information about the shape and structure of organs or fetuses and is often used in prenatal imaging.
+2. 3D Ultrasound: This technique involves capturing multiple 2D images from different angles and reconstructing them to create a three-dimensional representation.
+3D ultrasound provides enhanced detail about the shape and structure of organs or fetuses and is especially valuable in prenatal imaging, facial anomaly detection, and tumor evaluation.

 Diagnostic Uses of Ultrasound